©2011-2023 Less Accounting

 To avoid late and non-payers every single time, collect payment upfront.
-Collect payment before work starts.
+You could collect full or partial payment upfront.
 If the client doesn’t want to pay, the work doesn’t begin.
-It really is as easy as that.
+It is as easy as that.

 The first step in collecting upfront payment is to make your expectations clear to your clients before the work even begins.
 Try this with your next new client.
 When you are approached by your next client set up your payment expectations right off the bat.
 Qualify your client to make sure that they are a great fit for you and your business.